sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

       --grafana.annotationTitle       Add a title to the annotation sent for a run.
       --grafana.annotationMessage     Add an extra message that will be attached to the annotation sent for a run.
 The message is attached after the default message and can contain HTML.
       --grafana.annotationTag         Add a extra tag to the annotation sent for a run.
 Repeat the --grafana.annotationTag option for multiple tags.
 Make sure they do not collide with the other tags.
-      --grafana.annotationScreenshot  Include screenshot (from Browsertime/WebPageTest) in the annotation.
+      --grafana.annotationScreenshot  Include screenshot (from Browsertime) in the annotation.
 You need to specify a --resultBaseURL for this to work.  [boolean] [default: false]

 Graphite
       --graphite.host                        The Graphite host used to store captured metrics.